karma-runner/karma/docs/config/01-configuration-file.md

 Please note just about all preprocessors in Karma (other than CoffeeScript and some other defaults) require an additional library to be installed (via NPM).

+Be aware that preprocessors may be transforming the files and file types that are available at run time.

 Click <a href="preprocessors.html">here</a> for more information.